mksbcisco/YTrepo/mt-ospflive/readme.md

-# ReadMe
+# README

-This repository for OSPF live training </br>
+This repository for MikroTik OSPF live training on 17/12/2021</br>
 GNS3 v2.2.24</br>
 RouterOS v6.45.8 </br>
 Network Diagram is attached. gns3project file is attached.
 The attached file has all the IP addresses on the Routers configured.